ivydrinkscoffee/ArmConverter.Net/README.md

 namespace Example {
     class Program {
         static void Main (string[] args) {
-            // Putting lines of assembly code into the array (thanks to 3096 for this part of their code patch used) string[] hex = { "00008052", "C0035FD6", "230040B9", "631C0012", "7F840171", "E1000054", "21010010", "FF8301D1", "FD2FFF17" };
+            // Putting elements of hex code into the array (thanks to 3096 for this part of their code patch used) string[] hex = { "00008052", "C0035FD6", "230040B9", "631C0012", "7F840171", "E1000054", "21010010", "FF8301D1", "FD2FFF17" };

             // By default the 'archSelection' variable is set to AArch64 and the 'offset' variable is 0 when null so we only need to satisfy the first argument